Cheryl Thompson

-Cheryl Thompson is a Canadian academic known for studying the Black beauty industry and blackface in Canada.
-She is an Assistant Professor at Toronto Metropolitan University (formerly Ryerson University) in the School of Performance.
+Cheryl Thompson is a Black Canadian academic known for studying Black media studies, performance, archives and collections in Canada.
+She is an associate professor at Toronto Metropolitan University (formerly Ryerson University) in the school of performance.

-Thompson completed a PhD in Communication Studies at McGill University under the supervision of Charmaine Nelson and Will Straw.
+Thompson completed a PhD in communication studies at McGill University under the supervision of Charmaine Nelson and Will Straw.
 Her first book Beauty in a Box: Detangling the Roots of Canada's Black Beauty Culture, published in 2019 by Wilfrid Laurier Press, was based on her PhD dissertation.
 It examined the relationship of Black women's hair with Canadian immigration, politics, and societal norms.
 In a 2020 interview she explained that she wanted to raise "awareness that black women don't experience the same things other women do, and it's also based on the unique history that we have living in the Western world."